-7. In the search box, enter GGAGTCGGGG and validate with Enter.
+11. In the search box, enter GGAGTCGGGG and validate with Enter.
 How many sequences are left?
 Note that the search is performed both on the forward and the reverse strand.

-8. Check that is true by searching for the reverse complement of the sequence: CCCCGACTCC.
+12. Check that by searching for the reverse complement of the sequence: CCCCGACTCC.
 Do you find the same results as previously?

-9. How can you cancel this filter and view again all the clones?
+13. How can you cancel this filter and view again all the clones?

 Another solution to tag a specific clone is to rename it.

-10. Double click on the name of a clone (in the list of clones) and choose another name (e.g. interesting clone) and validate using Enter.
+14. Double click on the name of a clone (in the list of clones) and choose another name (e.g. interesting clone) and validate using Enter.

 After this rename, you can see that the clone is still selected.

-13. When you want to focus on the selected clones, you can click on the focus link on the right, next to the number of selected clones.
+18. When you want to focus on the selected clones, you can click on the focus link on the right, next to the number of selected clones.
 This feature is useful when you want to analyse some clones more thoroughly without being annoyed by other clones.

-14. To remove this focus, click on the cross next to the search box, above the list.
+19. To remove this focus, click on the cross next to the search box, above the list.

-15. To unselect them all, you can click in an empty area on the top or bottom plot.
+20. To unselect them all, you can click in an empty area on the top or bottom plot.

 Then, the sequences in the sequence panel can be visually compared but you can also align them to see more easily their similarities.

 All the clustered sequences now appear within a same clone.
 That can be seen in the list: the

 As you may have noticed the subclones appear again in the grid.
-You can compare their sequences again if you’d like (for example to double check that you were right to merge them).
+You can compare their sequences again if you’d like (for example to double check that you were right to cluster them).
 You can also remove some subclones from the cluster by clicking on the cross at their left in the list.

 As a proxy to sequence similarity we used the V and J genes, however there are other ways to assess sequence similarity that may be more pertinent.
 Moreover you may want to plot other metrics on the lymphocyte population.
 For instance we can choose to plot the V genes versus the length of the N insertions.

 There is still a feature to help you analyse your data that we have not explored yet.
 You can

 Some clones may be less trustable than other ones… Let’s see how to spot them.

-There may have two reasons:
+There may have several reasons: